Optimizing Your Site For Conversions: A Primer On WordPress A/B Testing

 What is WordPress A/B testing?

-If your site is powered by WordPress (as is 37% of the entire web), you need no introduction to the endless range of A/B testing plugins and tools that enable you to optimize it for conversions.
-Just like WordPress is known for its robustness and ease of use, A/B testing is a simple yet effective technique that can help you outdo your website user experience and grow your key metrics.
+If your site is powered by WordPress, you need no introduction to the endless range of A/B testing plugins and tools that enable you to optimize it for conversions.
+Just like WordPress is a platform known for its robustness and ease of use, using a tool like VWO makes A/B testing an easy and effective technique that helps you outdo your website user experience and grow your key metrics.
 By simply installing a plugin on your WordPress site, you can run as many tests on the critical elements as you need to confidently make data-backed optimization decisions.

-In this post, we discuss how you can leverage A/B testing on your WordPress site and how it could be a game-changer for your business.
+In this post, we discuss how you can leverage A/B testing on your WordPress site and how it can be a game-changer for your business.

 What can you test on your WordPress site?